Princess Louise (sidewheeler)

 Princess Louise was a sidewheel steamboat built in 1869.
-From 1869 to 1879 this ship was named Olympia.
-In 1879 the name was changed to Princess Louise, after Princess Louise, Duchess of Argyll, a daughter of Queen Victoria who was married to Marquess of Lorne (1845–1914), Governor General of Canada from 1878 to 1883.
+From 1869 to 1879, this ship was named Olympia.
+In 1879, the name was changed to Princess Louise, after Princess Louise, Duchess of Argyll, a daughter of Queen Victoria who was married to Marquess of Lorne (1845–1914), Governor General of Canada from 1878 to 1883.
 Princess Louise was the last sidewheeler to be operated commercially on the coast of British Columbia.

 Design and construction

 Olympia was built in 1869 in New York City by John English and Sons to the order of George S. Wright, a pioneer steamboat man on Puget Sound.
 The ship was 180 ft long, with a beam of 30 ft and depth of hold of 12.5 ft.
 The hull was built of seasoned white oak.

 Power was supplied by single-cylinder walking beam type steam engine, manufactured by John Roach & Sons.
-The cylinder was 46 in in diameter and had a stroke of 11 feet (132 inches).
+The engine's cylinder was 46 in in diameter and had a stroke of 11 feet (132 inches).
 The engine generated 350 horsepower.
-Overall size of the vessel was 971 gross tons, and, as of 1874, 493 registered tons.
+The overall size of the vessel was 971 gross tons, and, as of 1874, 493 registered tons.
 The ship had an auxiliary sailing rig as a brig.
 The official United States steamboat registry number was 19297.

 Construction of Olympia was supervised by Capt.
 James Bolger, who commanded the vessel in the 75-day delivery voyage around Cape Horn.
 Olympia arrived in San Francisco on November 19, 1869.
 Continuing north, Olympia arrived at the city of Olympia on December 3, 1869.